DREAM: Dynamic Red-teaming across Environments for AI Models: Experiments

-The experiments are orchestrated using the \textbf{DREAM} framework, where a highly capable \textbf{Conductor} agent, powered by \textbf{Gemini-2.5-pro}, dynamically generates and executes attack chains.
+The experiments are orchestrated using the DREAM framework, where a highly capable Conductor agent, powered by Gemini-2.5-pro, dynamically generates and executes attack chains.
 The Conductor's strategic reasoning is guided by the Contextualized Guided Policy Search (C-GPS) algorithm.

-The action space $\mathcal{A}$ for the Conductor is a comprehensive \textbf{Atom Attack Library} built upon 349 distinct digital environments from SafetyBenchmark~\cite{yin2025safeagentbenchbenchmarksafetask}.
-Our multi-agent generation pipeline produced \textbf{1,986 unique atom attacks}, systematically distributed across three adversarial roles as summarized in Table~\ref{tab:attack_library}.
+The action space $\mathcal{A}$ for the Conductor is a comprehensive Atom Attack Library built upon 349 distinct digital environments from SafetyBenchmark~\cite{yin2024safeagentbench}.
+Our multi-agent generation pipeline produced 1,986 unique atom attacks, systematically distributed across three adversarial roles as summarized in Table~\ref{tab:attack_library}.

-\textbf{Validation of the Action Space.} To ensure the rigor and challenge of our evaluation, we conducted a deep statistical analysis of the generated attack library.
+To ensure the rigor and challenge of our evaluation, we conducted a deep statistical analysis of the generated attack library.
 As summarized in Table~\ref{tab:attack_stats}, our library is not merely voluminous but methodically constructed to probe specific safety deficits.

-The library demonstrates high complexity, with over 52.6\% of attacks involving multiple concurrent risk categories.
-In terms of risk impact, it heavily targets high-stakes vulnerabilities, with \textit{Sensitive Data Leakage} (R1, 23.4\%) and \textit{Property Loss} (R2, 19.1\%) being the most frequent categories.

-Crucially, the distribution of failure modes reveals that the attacks are designed to challenge deep reasoning capabilities rather than simple compliance.
-The most prevalent failure mode, \textit{Ignoring Implicit Risks} (M5, 29.2\%), directly tests an agent's ability to interpret unstated contextual dangers, a key component of preventing the "Contextual Fragility" we investigate.
-Furthermore, 15.3\% of attacks exploit \textit{Excessive Trust in Tool Results} (M9).
-This empirically validates the efficacy of our \textbf{Seeder} agents, demonstrating their ability to manipulate the environment and mislead target agents into unsafe actions through deceptive information.

 This extensive and diverse library allows the C-GPS algorithm to dynamically construct complex, causally-linked attack chains by leveraging the stateful knowledge maintained in the Cross-Environment Adversarial Knowledge Graph (CE-AKG).

+Finally, to rigorously assess both the lower and upper bounds of model resilience using this library, we employed a stratified experimental design: attack targets were evenly distributed (20\% each) to target chain lengths from 1 to 5 steps.
+Crucially, a dynamic fallback mechanism was implemented: if a target length (e.g., 5 steps) failed, the attack collapsed to its longest successful sub-chain.
+This ensures our data reflects the maximum viable exploitation depth for each scenario.